The Death of Captain James Cook (Zoffany): History

 Johann Zoffany was a German-born painter who had become a successful portrait painter in London.
 Among his principal patrons were the royal family.
 Queen Charlotte had sent Zoffany to Florence where he had agreed to paint the Tribuna of the Uffizi.
 Zoffany stayed seven years and the resulting painting was not well received.

 Zoffany had to leave the country and he never again got a royal commission.
 He had hoped to sail with Captain Cook, but as a second choice he elected to make the long journey to Lucknow where he painted the life in colonial India.
 Whilst Zoffany was in India he worked with William Hodges.
 The construction of this painting is said to be based on a sketch by Hodges.

-Zoffany went to see a play at Covent Garden concerning the death of Captain Cook who had been killed in Hawaii on his third voyage to find the North-West Passage in 1779.
+Zoffany went to see a play at Covent Garden concerning the death of Captain Cook, who had been killed in Hawaii on his third voyage to find the North-West Passage in 1779.
 This is thought to have inspired him to paint the death of Cook at the hand of the Hawaiian natives.
 Cook had been given a mahiole (feathered helmet) and a feather cloak which was given to the Leverian Museum.
 Zoffany borrowed these as props for the construction of the painting which was not intended to be accurate and included poses that were taken from classic statues.
 This helmet remained in Sir Ashton Lever's collection, which was originally housed in Leicester Square.
 The feathered helmet that had been given to Cook and included in this painting is now in a museum in Vienna.

 When Cook visited Hawaii for the first time in January 1778.
 Cook was received by high chief Kalaniʻōpuʻu.
 Kalaniʻōpuʻu had with him six feather cloaks and a helmet.
 At the end of the meeting Cook was given the helmet and cloak that Kalaniʻōpuʻu had been wearing.
 On the expedition's return much of Cook's collection was exhibited in the Leverian Museum.
 Lever's collection was then disposed of by public lottery, was obtained by James Parkinson, and was exhibited in the Blackfriars Rotunda.
 He eventually sold this collection in 7,000 separate lots, in 1806.
 The British Museum failed to bid on these items as Sir Joseph Banks had advised them that there was nothing of value.
 Many items were purchased by Baron Leopold von Fichtel for the museum in Vienna.

 Provenance

 Zoffany's painting was obtained in its unfinished state by Cook's widow.
 When she died in 1835 the painting was not mentioned specifically and it was left to John Leach Bennet who gave it to Greenwich Hospital.
-The painting is now in the collection of the National Maritime Museum in Greenwich, London.
+The painting is in the collection of the National Maritime Museum in Greenwich, London.